HeathmontDataAnalytics/heathmontdataanalytics.github.io/topics/visualisations.md

 ![Data Visualisation Image - Created by ChatGPT 4o](/assets/images/visualisations.png)

 Data visualisation helps convey complex information clearly.
-This section covers types of visualisations, best practices, and how to use tools like Matplotlib or Plotly to create visualisations from data.
+This section covers types of visualisations, best practices, and how to use tools like Matplotlib or Plotly to create visualisations from data, showcasing our results in Streamlit.
 You will learn about the purposes of data visualisations, design tools, and formats to improve their effectiveness for intended users.

 ## Data Visualisations in the Study Design